arbor-sim/arbor/doc/concepts/probe_sample.rst

         Cable cells (:py:attr:`arbor.cable_probe`) allow the monitoring of membrane voltage, total membrane current, mechanism state, and a number of other quantities, measured either over the whole cell, or at specific sites (see :ref:`pycablecell-probesample`).

+    vector probe
+        Certain probes work over a :term:`region` rather than a :term:`locset`.
+This means that, depending settings such as :term:`cv policy`, data is sampled as a function of distance, yielding multiple data points.
+        Such probes are distinguished from regular probes as "vector probes".

     probeset
         A set of probes.
 Probes are placed on locsets, and therefore may describe more than one probe.